Ghulam-Rabbani-Azeem/Data_Engineering_Project/README.md

 - **Dash**: Framework for building interactive web-based applications.
 - **Plotly**: Library for creating dynamic and detailed visualizations.
 - **Dash Bootstrap Components**: Provides responsive and aesthetic UI styling.
 ---
 ## How to Run the Dashboard

 Run the following command to start the dashboard:

 # Command to execute the dashboard
 python dashboard.py
+## Author
+This project is done by Ghulam Rabbani
+## License
+This project is licensed under the CC0-1 Universal License - see the [LICENSE.md](LICENSE) file for details.